CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/GettingStarted.md

   - **Enable and configure data connectors** to ingest security logs from various Microsoft and third-party services.

+  - **Getting a Connector via the Microsoft Security Store​** to ingest security logs from supported Microsoft and third-party services.

   - **Integrate threat intelligence** feeds and deploy relevant analytics/content from the Content Hub to enhance detection capabilities.

   - **Enable and use UEBA** in Microsoft Sentinel to detect abnormal user and entity behaviors.